Date: Saturday, June 21 (rain date Sunday, June 22)

 This dinner is an investment in food sovereignty, agricultural integrity, community resilience, and the future stewards of our land.
 By joining our table, you become part of the solution to pressing agricultural challenges facing our region!

-Pinzimonio: fresh vegetables served raw with salsa verde, olive oil, and sea salt
+Selection of Fresh Hawthorne Valley Farm vegetables served raw with salsa verde, olive oil*, sea salt

 Please note: the menu is subject to change as the availability of the produce may shift as the dinner gets closer.
 Check back for a complete description of the confirmed menu the week of the event.